Guide on How To Embed a Survey in an Email Newsletter

 Single-select questions

-This is a question to which you give answers and ask the reader to choose one option.
-This survey format is suitable for collecting feedback when you want a one-syllable yes or no answer.
+This is a question with answers already suggested by you; the reader just needs to choose one option.
+This survey format is suitable for collecting feedback when you want a yes or no answer.

 For example, if a subscriber liked your newsletter, would they be willing to receive similar emails in the future?
-Or you can offer to choose their age category from a list of variants: from 20 to 30, from 30 to 40 and so on.
+Or you can ask their age category from a list of variants like from 20 to 30, from 30 to 40, and so on.

-The single-choice question type often contains demographic questions.
-Demographic questions are used to collect information about a respondent’s background, income level, or other personal characteristics.
+The single-choice question type often asks for demographic data.
+Demographic questions collect information about a respondent’s background, income level, gender, occupation, relationship status, or other personal characteristics.
 This type of information can be used to segment your audience and gain deeper insights into your target market.
-Demographic questions typically ask for information like age, gender, occupation, or relationship status.

 Multiple choice